-Established in 2005, the award is funded by the Emilio Sanchez Foundation for the benefit of the winner of the Cintas Fellowship in Visual Arts.
+Established in 2005, the award was funded by the Emilio Sanchez Foundation for the benefit of the winner of the Cintas Fellowship in Visual Arts.

 Emilio Sanchez was a beloved Cuban American artist whose works are in the permanent collection of major institutions such as Boston Museum of Fine Arts, the Brooklyn Museum of Art, the Hirshhorn Museum and Sculpture Garden and the Museo de Arte Moderno of Bogota.
 Sanchez, a graduate of Yale University, won a Cintas fellowship in 1989.
 The Emilio Sanchez Foundation was created after the artist’s death in 1999.